tekumara/dragonfly-demo/README.md

 Error: Server closed the connection
 ```

+The python redis client uses a connection pool which can handle disconnects and won't error.

 When a new pod starts in an existing cluster it be a replica and do a full sync.
 A full sync takes ~10 sec for a db with 1 key.

 ## Resources